Sydney Freeman Jr.

-Sydney Freeman Jr. (born September 23, 1984) is an educational theorist, social scientist, and former educational administrator.
+Sydney Freeman Jr. (born 1984) is an American educational theorist, social scientist, and former educational administrator.
 Freeman's early education was at Seventh-Day Adventist, historically black schools and institutions, and has written several articles about the history and state of the denomination.
 His areas of research includes higher education, the challenges in higher education administration programs, the university presidency, the faculty career cycle, and the leadership of historically black colleges and universities.
 He is a professor in the Department of Leadership and Counseling at the University of Idaho in Moscow, Idaho, the first African American male to be promoted to full professor in the university's history.

 Early life and education

 Freeman grew up in Camden, New Jersey, the third generation in his family to reside there, to Christian singers and musicians Sydney and Cassandra Freeman.
 His grandmother was Mary Lewis, a community service advocate in the Adventist church.
 He attended Seventh-day Adventist Church schools from preschool to college, including Pine Forge Academy in Pennsylvania, an Adventist high school that is one of four historically black boarding college-preparatory academies, where he was a leader in singing and drama ministries, and Oakwood University in Huntsville, Alabama.
 While at Oakwood, Freeman founded the Progressive Black Caucus.
 Freeman's early influences were gospel singer Tye Tribbett and actress Tasha Smith; he said that they helped him "see excellence in other ways".

 After shadowing the president of Oakwood, Delbert Baker, Freeman decided to go into field of higher education, with the goal of becoming a university president.
 He earned a master's degree in 2008 and a PhD in higher education administration in 2011 from Auburn University.